marcin-lawrowski/wise-chat/readme.txt

 == Changelog ==

 = 3.2 =
+* Managing the chat's settings by any user role with 'manage_wise_chat_option' capability, admins have this capability by default
 * Fixed: issue with setting height to YT videos
 * Fixed: issues with inserting Chinese characters on mobile devices (like iPhone)